Programme Code: AK3720

 area.
 The MPhil is a stand-alone research qualification as well as a pathway to the PhD.

-- Bachelor’s degree with at least three years of experience relevant to the proposed research OR
+(d) a bachelor’s degree and at least three years of experience relevant to the proposed programme of research.

 - Applicants for whom English is a second or additional language must have an IELTS (Academic) score of 6.5 overall and a minimum of 6.0 in each band.
 For more details, please refer to English Language Requirements in AUT’s Academic Calendar.